 The independent assessment provider will send you a notice informing you of your eligibility.

-If you decide to self-direct your services through the consumer-directed services option, you will use a support broker to help you write your plan.
-Liberty Health can provide you with a list of approved support brokers if you need help finding a support broker.
+- If you decide to self-direct your services through the consumer-directed services option, you will select a support broker to help you write your plan.
+After you have selected a support broker, you will need to fill out the Plan Developer/Support Broker Choice Form and submit it to the Independent Assessment Provider.

 File an appeal